Nkem23/Netflix-Data-Visualization/README.md

 The project covers data cleaning, exploratory analysis, and visualization to uncover insights about Netflix shows and movies.

 # Repository Files
-Netflix Data with Python .py.txt     # Python script for cleaning, analysis, and visualization
+netflix data with Python.py     # Python script for cleaning, analysis, and visualization

 Netflix Data with R.r                # R script for analysis and visualization